tsuda16k/sketcher/README.md

 (In examples below, I actually used
 <a href="notes/sketcher_face.jpg">this image</a>, which has higher
-resolution than the provided by the package.
+resolution than the image provided by the package.
 Sketch results will be similar, but in general aesthetically more pleasing results can be obtained with images of higher resolution, at the cost of processing time.)